Daandelange/kirby3-simplestats/README.md

 Track pageviews, referrers and devices on your Kirby 3 website.
 This plugin provides simple solution for **self-hosted**, **minimal** and **non-intrusive** visitor analytics.

-It embeds a php tracking solution that creates and populates a single database file when your Kirby pages are served.
+- It tracks referrers to keep track of who links to your website.
+- It tracks the device type, the browser engine and the OS family for keeping track of how your website is visited. (without version numbers)
+- It tracks page visits, when they are served by Kirby, counting 1 hit per unique user every 24H.

+All data is stored in a `.sqlite` database.
 A panel allows connected users to visualise the computed stats.

+### How it works
-- A crypted user-unique fingerprint is stored in order to track unique page views. `md5(IP+Browser+Salt)`
+- A crypted user-unique fingerprint is stored in order to track unique page views.
+The formula is `md5( trunc(IP) + trunc(UserAgent) + Salt )`, which still, according to GDPR, seems to be considered as personal data.
+It's stored together with a list of visited pages, a device category (bot/mobile/desktop/tablet/other), the browser's engine (Gecko/Webkit/Blink/Other) and OS Family.
-- After 24H, it's processed and dissociated from any user identifying data.
+- After 24H, it's processed and any user identifying data is deleted.
+  - The visited pages' hit count are incremented
+  - Device, Engine and OS Family are separately incremented.
+- Referrers are processed immediately and not bound to any user-related identifier.
 - All data is summed up on a monthly basis. *There is no weekly or daily precision.*